AxerTheAxe/unitymain-patch/README.md

 **The original concept and implementation for this patch can be found [here](https://notabug.org/Krock/dawn/issues/454).**

-## Games

-This patch is currently known to fix the following games on Linux when ran with Proton / Wine.

-* Punishing: Gray Raven
-* Reverse: 1999 (no longer requires this patch after recent Steam update)

 ## Installation

 1. Download the `patch.exe` from [releases](https://github.com/axertheaxe/unitymain-patch/releases) or [compile from source](#Compilation).